dipjerry/MERN-stack-E-commerce-app/readme.md

 # Ecommerce Website

-## Authentication and session added
+## Authentication and validation and error validation